mohitpai/journey-optimizer.en/help/using/building-journeys/testing-the-journey.md

 * You can enable/disable the test mode as many times as needed.
 * You cannot modify your journey when the test mode is activated.
 When in test mode, you can directly publish the journey, no need to deactivate the test mode before.
 * When reaching a split, the top branch is always chosen.
 You can reorganize the position of the split branches if you want the test to choose a different path.
+* To optimize performance and prevent obsolete resource usage, all journeys in test mode that have not been triggered for a week will switch back to the Draft status.

 ## Firing your events {#firing_events}